Comparison Between Saltwater pools vs Chlorine

 The two probes are connected to a low voltage DC source, this causes a positive charge to be created that attracts bacteria and organic materials plus reduces the level of algae.

 However, the ionization method does not have the same oxidation process as chlorine, therefore, to have the same cleaning, sanitizing and oxidization benefits a relatively low level of chlorine or bromine will need to be added to the water.

 This alternative is also a largely non-chemical, sanitization method.
 There are two types of Ozonators one uses UV (ultraviolet light) the other uses an Ozone generator.

 The UV (Ultraviolet light) type Ozonator

 The UV Ozonator is normally installed in-line after the pools existing filtration system.
-The UV light source built into the ozonator blasts the water passing through it with high levels of UV rays that destroys a large percentage of waterborne pathogens, including bacteria, viruses and algae.
+The UV light source built into the Ozonator blasts the water passing through it with high levels of UV rays that destroy a large percentage of waterborne pathogens, including bacteria, viruses and algae.

 The Ozone Generator type produces ozone gas which is injected into the pool water.
 The generator does this by splitting oxygen molecules into two parts that combine to make ozone.

 The ozone gas is a very effective sanitizer and oxidizer that destroys most of the bacteria and viruses present in the pool water.